-In 2022, revenue slightly declined \$0.4 million or 0.2% compared to 2021, while net earnings declined \$7.2 million or 24% versus the prior year.
+In 2022, revenue slightly declined \$0.4 million or 0.2% compared to 2021, while net earnings declined \$7.2 million or 24% versus prior year.
 The year-on-year decline in revenue was primarily the result of an increase in the amortization related to the Pernod Ricard Representation Agreements and the lapping of a one-off sale of aged bulk whisky last year.

 Adjusted Revenue grew \$2.8 million or 2% over 2021, while Adjusted Net Earnings declined \$2.8 million or 8% versus the prior year.
-International performance benefited from good consumer demand and domestic Case Goods revenue grew modestly as pandemic containment measures and closures of non-essential businesses including restaurants, bars and other on-premise establishments were gradually lifted in the second half of fiscal 2022.
-Case Goods revenue has shown steady growth compared to 2020, despite dynamic consumer trends since the onset of the COVID-19 pandemic which drove growth in differing channels.
+International performance benefitted from good consumer demand and domestic Case Good revenue grew modestly as pandemic containment measures and closures of non-essential businesses including restaurants, bars and other on-premise establishments were gradually lifted in the second half of Fiscal 2022.
+Case Good revenue have shown steady growth compared to 2020, despite dynamic consumer trends since the onset of the COVID-19 pandemic which drove growth in differing channels.